meccaLeccaHi/meccaLeccaHi.github.io/_posts/2018-11-08-web-apps-with-flask.md

 And now our new page works!
 Note that we need to populate the database with resorts to make this actually work.
 In a future post, I'll show how to scrap that data from the web.
 {% include figure.html url="/assets/images/flask/locate_results.png" caption="Sweet, new 'location' page." width="55%" %}

-> See drafts/snowblog-0.4
+> See [drafts/snowblog-0.4](https://github.com/meccaLeccaHi/meccaLeccaHi.github.io/blob/master/assets/code/snowblog-0.4.zip) for code up to this point.

 <a id="html_css"></a>
 ## HTML/CSS
 In the final section of this post, we'll make some minor tweaks that will make a major difference in the look and feel of our web-page.

-> See drafts/snowblog-0.5
+> See [drafts/snowblog-0.5](https://github.com/meccaLeccaHi/meccaLeccaHi.github.io/blob/master/assets/code/snowblog-0.5.zip) for code up to this point.

 From this point, it should be fairly easy to continue to modify the existing code to suite your specific needs. ***Have fun!***